 Note: Unlike REAPed funds, transferred funds "become" funds in the new Title program statutorily, and thus transferred funds are subject to the new Title program's restrictions, conditions, and obligations.
 [Section 5103(e)] For example, funds transferred into Title I-A raise the base allocation of Title I-A and thus the perpupil allocation amount and the required set-aside amounts.
-Also, if funds are transferred from a program that can provide private school student and staff participation (i.e. Titles II-A and IV-A), the district will have to conduct the consultations required under Section 8501.
 Additionally, Title I-A has a 15% cap on carryover, so any II-A and IV-A funds that are transferred to I-A will be forfeited if less than 85% of I-A funds (including the transferred funds) are expended during the fiscal year.